 Vegetation, emissions and particles (RA3)

-The overall aim of RA3 is to formulate and validate a model framework linking vegetation, aerosols, clouds and their climate feedbacks, using a combination of laboratory studies, field studies and modelling.
-Process parameterizations are tested in process models and air quality chemical transport models such as the EMEP for evaluation with field observations, then to be included in climate models.
+The overall aim of RA3 is to formulate and validate a model framework - linking vegetation, aerosols, clouds and their climate feedbacks.
+To do this, we use a combination of laboratory studies, field studies and modelling.

-Aerosol particles and their role for clouds and climate is in addition to an important part of climate research also of huge importance for air quality around the world.
-The concept of short-lived climate pollutants including particles are on the political agenda as illustrated for example by the formation of the he Climate and Clean Air Coalition.
+Aerosol particles and their role for clouds and climate is an important part of climate research and of huge importance for air quality around the world.
+The concept of short-lived climate pollutants, including particles, are on the political agenda as illustrated by for example the formation of the he Climate and Clean Air Coalition.
 The terrestrial carbon cycle and aerosol–cloud–climate interactions are key components in the climate system, but they are complex to describe in climate models.
 The complexity is further compounded by the fact that the biosphere, clouds and particles are related through important feedback processes.

 Flow reactors and chambers are used to test reaction mechanisms and aerosol processes, while larger oxidation chambers and the access to European infrastructures within strategic research collaboration, e.g. the Plan chamber in Julich and the SAPHIR chamber, allow to mimick atmospheric conditions.
 Gases and particle composition and properties can be measured with a unique suite of advanced instrumentation enabling an ensemble of analyses that competes on the highest international level.